Bible Institute of South Africa Lecturers

-In 1997, he returned to Cape Town where he was born, to serve on full time faculty at the Bible Institute of South Africa where he teaches mainly in the areas of Practical Theology and Homiletics.
+In 1997, he returned to Cape Town where he was born, to serve on the full-time faculty at the Bible Institute of South Africa where he teaches mainly in the areas of Practical Theology and Homiletics.
 He is a former Dean of students and is involved in the off-campus training of pastors in the CLP (Christian Leadership Programme and the wider Church community.

 Paul is married to Marilyn and they have three children, two of whom have studied at BISA.